raphaeldiscky/go-micro-commerce/README.md

 - `Kubernetes` for robust, scalable container orchestration in production environments
 - Secure authentication implemented via `JWT` with `RS256` asymmetric algorithm and refresh token rotation
 - Implemented `GraphQL Federation` and `REST Gateways` to provide a type-safe, unified interface for complex microservices
-- Implmeneted API-first development standards using `OpenAPI 3` to automate documentation and client generation
+- Implemented API-first development standards using `OpenAPI 3` to automate documentation and client generation
-- Internal communication via synchronous `gRPC calls` for microservices to interact with each other
 - Database Management with schema migrations handled by `golang-migrate`
 - Validation using `go-playground/validator` for input sanitization
 - Order creation is implemented using two saga orchestration options: